fullstacksjs/the-charity/README.md

 ### Run

-To start the app first set the envs as described in the (envs section)[#Envs] then run:
+To start the app first set the envs as described in the [envs section](#envs) then run:

 ```bash
 npm install